sdf-works/annotation-field-notes/README.md

 ## About the author
 Chemical Engineering PhD • AI Evaluation • Atmospheric Modeling • National Security
-Focused on how complex systems fail — and how to detect when they’re no longer aligned with reality.
+Focused on how complex systems fail, and how to detect when they’re no longer aligned with reality.